 The Transition to Practice Program provides an evidence-based framework of support over 12 months to nurses who have transitioned to primary health care and feel they would benefit from additional support.

-APNA has developed a one page information sheet for nurses to give to their managers if they are applying for the program:
+APNA has developed a one page information sheet for nurses to give to their managers if they are applying for the program, which includes a statement of support to upload with your application (optional for mentors):

-- Transitioning Nurse: Download the information sheet here
+- Transitioning Nurse: Download the information sheet and statement of support here

-- Clinical and professional mentor: Download the information sheet here
+- Clinical and professional mentor: Download the information sheet and statement of support here

 Program induction training: